shimels1/multi_source_rag_chatbot/README.md

 3. **Interact with the Chatbot**:
    - Type questions in the chat box and press "Send".
    - The AI responds based on uploaded document context.
-   - Memory tracks recent interactions for context.
+   - Memory tracks recent interactions for context, and the **history-aware retriever** rewrites queries for better answers.

 4. **Manage Files**:
    - Use the "Upload" section to add new documents.